-Borrowers have the option of mailing in the form to their loan servicer.
-However, the most fastest way may be to upload the supporting documentation directly to the loan servicer.
-Call your loan servicer for details and procedure.
+Borrowers have the option of mailing the form to their loan servicer.
+However, the fastest way may be to upload the supporting documentation directly to the loan servicer.
+Call your loan servicer for details and procedures.

 When Can Monthly Payments Be Reduced?

 Borrowers can recalculate IDR payments whenever there is a drop in income, such as a pay cut or job loss.